National Museum of Women in the Arts: Wilhelmina Cole Holladay

-Wilhelmina Cole Holladay was the founder and chair of the Board of the National Museum of Women in the Arts.
-Since her discovery that women artists have historically been omitted from collegiate art history texts, Wilhelmina Cole Holladay made it her mission to bring to the forefront the accomplishments of women through collecting, exhibiting and researching women artists of all nationalities and time periods.
+Wilhelmina Cole Holladay (1922–2021) was the founder and chair of the Board of the National Museum of Women in the Arts.
+Holladay sought to promote women's accomplishments in founding the museum.
 Holladay created individual committees of over 1,000 volunteers from 27 states and seven countries, to give educational opportunities to children through collaborations with schools and other community groups, as well as provided opportunities for adults to participate and encourage art in local communities across the globe.

 Wilhelmina Cole Holladay's interest in art was sparked as a student at Elmira College in New York, where she studied art history, followed by graduate work at the University of Paris.
 She is listed in Who's Who of American Women, Who's Who in American Art, Who's Who in the World, and she held many honorary degrees and achievement awards for her work in the arts community.
 In 2006 she received the National Medal of Arts from the United States and the Légion d'honneur from the French government.
-In 2007 Holladay received the Gold Medal for the Arts from the National Arts Club in New York City.
+In 2007 Holladay received the gold medal for the Arts from the National Arts Club in New York City.

-Holladay died on March 6, 2021, at her home in Washington, D.C.
-She was 98.

 New York Avenue Sculpture Project

 The museum sponsored a series of installations on New York Avenue in Washington, DC from 13th Street to 9th Street, in the heart of Mount Vernon Square.
 The point of the effort was to bring "character" to an area where "there is a lot of good stuff going on," due to revitalization programs in the neighborhood.

 Niki de Saint Phalle's works, four in total, were the first in a series of installations.
 The installation of de Saint Phalle's iconic pop art works was meant as a contrast to the traditional sculpture that graces the streets and squares of Washington.
 All five major median strips were made into "sculpture islands," as described by National Museum of Women in the Art's director Susan Fisher Sterling.
 Another inspiration for the project came from the lack of innovative contemporary art in Washington, encouraging the evolution of the area.

 The project was sponsored by Medda Gudelsky, the D.C.
 Downtown B.I.D., the Philip L. Graham Fund, the Homer and Martha Gudelsky Family Foundation, members of the museum, and the D.C.
 Department of Transportation.
 The works remained up for one year.